Everything You Want to Know About France and More...

 Each year, one of the city’s biggest events the Fête des Vendanges is held here in October after the grapes are pressed in the basement of the 18th arrondissement’s Town Hall.
 There are enough grapes for the production of about 1,000 or so bottles.
 The wine is known as Clos Montmartre and it is auctioned off – it’s expensive but all the proceeds go to charity.

-Ghislain is passionate about his Parisian wine enterprise “The Ile-de-France is a region of wine!
-It was even the first wine producing region in France during the Middle Ages – until the arrival of phylloxera in the late 19th Century.
-At its peak, Paris was home to nearly 42,000 acres of vineyards.“ He runs a wine tour in Montmartre called “The Oenological pedestria Rallye”.
-The idea is to discover the area, rediscover the past and participate in wine workshops – wine tasting, barrel making and aromas recognition.
+The Ile-de-France was once a wine making region.
+It was even a premier wine producing region in France during the Middle Ages – and vines grew here until the arrival of phylloxera in the late 19th Century.
+At its peak, Paris was home to nearly 42,000 acres of vineyards.

 You’ll also find grape vines in the Park of Bercy.
 Once home to huge wine warehouses and a whole industry devoted to the production and marketing of wine from before the French Revolution until the 1960s.
 The Bercy depots in the 12th arrondissement covered an area of about 42 hectares and were restructured in the late 20th century to form residential and commercial streets.
 In the Bercy Park though, you’ll find grape vines which produce around 300 bottles per annum.